anushenoy/iChat/README.md

 # iChat
-Real-time Chat application for iOS written in ObjectiveC using Firebase and JSQMessagesViewController.
-For tutorials refer: https://www.raywenderlich.com/122148/firebase-tutorial-real-time-chat
+Real-time Chat application for iOS written in ObjectiveC using Firebase(3.2) and JSQMessagesViewController.
+For tutorials refer: https://www.raywenderlich.com/122148/firebase-tutorial-real-time-chat (note: this tutorial is in swift and for a older version of firebase)